sreejipv/frontend-assignment/Readme.md

 ## Note

 1. Result on platforms like codesandbox, replit are not accepted.
-1. Private unaccessible links will lead to rejection.
+1. Private unaccessible links will lead to rejection.# frontend-assignment